voschezang/coding-handbook/collaboration/coaching.md

 - The coach helps the coachee to see new perspectives and potential.
 - The coachee decides how to incorporate this.

+Coaching does not imply a problem.
+It can be used to improve or maintain performance.

 Two main modes are: critical and supporting.